angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 #### Game 3

 My opponent does nothing for a couple of turns and I manage to establish a solid manabase.
-I play a :card[carpet of flowers], which gets forced.
-My second carpet resolves and I cast Doomsday, which gets forced.
+I play a :card[Carpet of Flowers], which gets forced.
+My second Carpet resolves and I cast Doomsday, which gets forced.
 I try to resolve a Sheoldred on the following turn but that gets forced, too.
-I get beaten by a goyf and a :card[Brazen Borrower] and lose before being able to recover from the counterspells.
+I get beaten by a Goyf and a :card[Brazen Borrower] and lose before being able to recover from the counterspells.